peterkuma/cl2nc/README.md

 The DAT files can alternatively contain values in feet (instead of meters), in which case all values are converted by cl2nc to meters.

-Time in DAT files is assumed to be UTC.
+Time in DAT and HIS files is assumed to be UTC.

 Missing values are encoded as NaN (floating-point variables) or -2147483648 (integer variables).
 The `_FillValue` attribute contains the missing value used in the given variable.

+DAT files produce the following NetCDF output:

 | Variable | Description | Units | Dimensions |
 | --- | --- | --- | --- |